Concurrency and async / await¶

 - a remote API operation

 - a database query to return the results

-As the execution time is consumed mostly by waiting for I/O operations, so they call them "I/O bound".
+As the execution time is consumed mostly by waiting for I/O operations, they call them "I/O bound" operations.

 It's called "asynchronous" because the computer / program doesn't have to be "synchronized" with the slow task, waiting for the exact moment that the task finishes, while doing nothing, to be able to take the task result and continue the work.